ArashAh/version_control_workshop/part-4.md

 ## Rebase from Main - pull request

-19. **Switch to collbar-br, Update, Commit and push:**
+19. **Switch to collab-br, Update, Commit and push:**
     ```bash
     git switch collab-br
     ```
-    - Open `demo.txt` and add this sentence: “Input 7 to collab-br by collaborator - this is going to be rebased by another commit from main”
+    - Open `demo.txt` and add this sentence: "Input 7 to collab-br by collaborator - this is going to be rebased by another commit from main"

     - Add and commit:
     ```bash